-- Aerospace Engineering Curriculum Flowchart – Incoming Fall 2014 or after
+- Aerospace Engineering Curriculum Flowchart – Incoming Spring 2019 or after

-- Aerospace Engineering Curriculum Flowchart – Incoming Fall 2010 to 2012
+- Aerospace Engineering Curriculum Flowchart – Incoming Fall 2017

 In general, all first year students pursuing a degree from the College of Engineering enroll in the same courses during their first two semesters of study.
 The first year of study primarily involves math & science courses and courses offered by the Freshman Engineering Program.
 First-year aerospace engineering students also take AEM 121 Introduction to Aerospace Engineering.
 The second year of the BSAE degree program provides a foundation for more advanced study by focusing on topics from one of the most fundamental areas of engineering, i.e. engineering mechanics.
 Second-year aerospace engineering students take courses in statics, mechanics of materials, dynamics, and fluid mechanics.
 Aerospace engineering students are also introduced to computer programming during their second year of study.
 The focus in the third year of study is on core aerospace engineering topics: aerodynamics, flight dynamics & controls, structures, and astronautics.
 The fourth year of study includes an in-depth introduction to propulsion and technical electives that allow students to concentrate in specialized areas of aerospace engineering.
 Senior-level students also undertake a year-long capstone design project that requires them to apply the knowledge they have acquired throughout the course of their studies toward the creation of an aerospace system.

 For more information about when courses are offered, see the 2020-2024 Course Rotation.

 For More Information